Cognigy/Documentation/docs/en/docs/live-agent/settings/account-settings.md

 By default, you can manually assign conversations to human agents if they are busy.

-To automate this process, you can activate the **Assign conversation to a busy agent** setting.
+To automate this process, activate the **Assign conversation to a busy agent** setting.

 -----------------------------